OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 Expands Vampirism in TES III: Morrowind by adding new mechanics, new spells, new items, and more for Vampires.
 At a cursory glance, these new mechanics are inspired by, but not limited to, the vampire mechanics found in the game Vampyr.
 Similar mechanics include blood statistics, serums, and some spells.

+## Credits

+Credits are listed in alphabetical order.

+_Alice L_ - Writing lore surrounding the mechanics and how they interact with the game world.
+Helping with the design of the mod mechanics.
+_Greatness7_ - Animation toolkits allowing the creation of the claws mechanics.
+Tons of scripting help.
+My goto guy when in a pickle.
+_Hrnchamd_ - Dehardcoding animation system in MWSE, allowing for new & advanced animation mechanics.
+Adding many new MWSE features to make my ideas a reality.
+_Kurp (Kurpulio)_ - All VFX seen in Vampyr.
+Without Kurp's help, this mod would be decidedly less cool.
+_Melchior Darhk_ - Steel & Silver Stakes
+_NullCascade_ - MWSE Lua and the tons of updates he has completed that made this mod possible.
+Continued help with MWSE.
+_RedFurryDemon_ - Wooden Stake

 ## Alpha Version

 This is an alpha version of Vampyr.
 It does not include all of the features outlined in the _Mechanics_ section.
 By playing this version, you are agreeing to test the mod.
 There is no promise that anything will work as expected.
 Please share feedback on the #vampyr channel of the Morrowind Modding Community discord.
 Thanks! - OJ